 - raise awareness of the importance of safety in agriculture.
 We must protect our most valuable assets – the people working and living in farming businesses the length and breadth of Great Britain

 - help promote good safety practices and share positive stories on how the safety record can be changed often with some very simple and cost-effective changes to behaviours and attitudes such as wearing a helmet every time an ATV is used.
-NFU members can buy helmets at a discounted price – see here for details
+NFU members can buy helmets at a discounted price.

 - demystify what managing risk involves and encourage all living and working in a farm business to take a minute, think about tasks and take measures to make themselves safer.
 See the NFU Business Guide on risk assessments here